MARBIDCO Success Stories

 MARBIDCO & SMADC Help Southern Maryland Meat Processor with Funding to Make Facility Improvements and Enhance Local Processing Needs

-After more than 10 years of intermittent progress in establishing local meat processing facilities, farmers in Southern Maryland will have access to a USDA-inspected meat processing facility for post-slaughter operations right in their area.
+MARBIDCO partnered with the Southern Maryland Agricultural Development Commission (SMADC), which is a division of the Tri-County Council for Southern Maryland, to enhance local livestock processing capabilities in support of livestock producers in Southern Maryland.
+After more than 10 years of intermittent progress in establishing local meat processing facilities, farmers in Southern Maryland will have access to a USDAinspected meat processing facility for post-slaughter operations right in their area.
 Stauffer’s Butcher Barn, located in Mechanicsville, St. Mary’s County, has received the inaugural funding package from the Southern Maryland Livestock Processing Revolving Loan Fund, a collaborative effort between SMADC and MARBIDCO, including both loan and grant funds.

 -